civic-jabber/data-ingest/README.md

 ### Adding dependencies

-The package uses `pip-compiel` to lock dependencies.
+The package uses `pip-compile` to lock dependencies.
 If you need to add a new dependency, simply update the appropriate `.in` file in the `requirements` folder and then run `make pip-compile`.